rodrigorincon/go-tutorials/README.md

 */
 ```

 In Go the dependencies are commited and versioned together the project (vendor folder).
 It allows you always have everything you need to run your project and doesn't depend of anything.
-It specially important if you don't have some versioning in their dependencies, because if som of them is updated, your project can break.
+It specially important if you don't have some versioning in their dependencies, because if some of them is updated, your project can break.

 ### Important notes about the language
 Go is: